xyLotus/Python_Dungeon/README.md

 # Second way (will return a list of them)
 uuids = list(self.Player.INVENTORY.getuuids(<ItemID>)
 ```
+___
 #### Getting a item object
 To modify a item you need to operate on the item object itself.
-First, you need to get that item using it's ItemID or UUID.
+First, you need to get that item using it's _ItemID_ or _UUID_.
-Using a ItemID is easier, but works as long as you have one instance of that item.
+Using a _ItemID_ is easier, but works as long as you have one instance of that item.
-With a UUID you can choose the particular item, even if there are multiple with the same ItemID.
+With a _UUID_ you can choose the particular item, even if there are multiple with the same _ItemID_.
 ```python
 # Using the ItemID
 item = self.Player.INVENTORY.get(<ItemID>)